Nani has 2 goals and Orlando holds off Minnesota 3-1 - WHIZ News

 Minnesota’s Chase Gasper had an early attempted that was pushed over the goal by Pedro Gallese.
 On the other end, Tesho Akindele’s chance off a cross from Ruan just barely sailed over the crossbar.

 Nani gave Orlando the lead in the 36th minute, taking a long ball from Robin Jansson and shaking off defender Hassani Dotson before beating Minnesota goalkeeper Tyler Miller.
-Some seven minutes later the Portuguese winger made it 2-0 with a goal from distance.
+Some seven minutes later the Portuguese winger who played for Manchester United made it 2-0 with a goal from distance.

 There was some shoving between the two teams in the 73rd minute when Junior Urso’s foul resulted in a Minnesota free kick.
 Gallese came up big for the Lions, leaping to stop Raheem Edwards’ attempt.

-“It will always be more than just another game for me because of the respect I have from the supporters,” Heath said during a conference call previewing the match.
-“We built the club together.
-I always like coming back to the city.
-I still have a home here.
-Orlando is something special and dear to me.”

 Heath had not lost against his former club.
-The Lions are now led by Oscar Pareja.
+The Lions are now led by Pareja.

+Orlando finished 11th in the Eastern Conference last season with just nine wins.

+“We have worked hard, and it has been, so far, difficult times for us.
+But the players just put all the excuses away, and then just kept going and going,” Pareja said.
+“And I think they’re happy.
+They’re playing with confidence and they accept each other and they understand this is day-by day.
+The guys who came from different countries, different clubs.
+They help us as well to gel.”

 Orlando’s Chris Mueller, whose arm in a sling after the team advanced on penalties following a scoreless draw against LAFC in the quarterfinals, was in the starting lineup.